Root Canal

 Severe Toothache

-Persistent, throbbing pain, especially when chewing or applying pressure.
+Persistent, throbbing pain — especially when chewing or applying pressure to the tooth.

 Lingering Sensitivity

-Sensitivity to hot or cold temperatures that persists long after the source is removed.
+Sensitivity to hot or cold that lingers well after the source is removed.

 Swelling or Tenderness